5n00py/soft-aes/README.md

 Copyright David Schmid (david.schmid@mailbox.org)

-Binaries are subject to the terms of the GNU General Public License Version 3 (GPLv3), as detailed in the [LICENSE](LICENSE) file.
+The binaries are distributed under the terms of the GNU General Public License Version 3 (GPLv3), as detailed in the [LICENSE](LICENSE) file.